-Agencies: Empower your clients to take advantage of HARO for digital marketing
+Agencies: Empower your clients to take advantage of HARO for free publicity

 If you’re marketing for multiple clients, HARO is still for you!
 Put together a PR worksheet for each of your clients as part of your digital marketing strategy.
 These should include bios and headshots just like the ones you wrote for yourself.
 Include pertinent information such as your client’s contact information and the best times to reach them.
 Some may be willing to do phone interviews or video spots.
 Keep this in your notes.

 Read more: How to improve your AdWords quality score >>

 Establish a Dropbox folder with clear, high-res product images if your client is an online retailer.
 These should be on a plain white background with nothing seasonal.